 Collection of work-based learning data began during the 2008-09 academic year.
-Nine years of work-based learning data are currently available via electronic collections.
-During this nine-year period, however, South Carolina public schools transitioned its student information systems from the use of the Student Administrative Student Information (SASI) to PowerSchool, creating a change in the process/procedure for collecting data.
+Ten years of work-based learning data are currently available via electronic collections.
+During this ten-year period, however, South Carolina public schools transitioned its student information systems from the use of the Student Administrative Student Information (SASI) to PowerSchool, creating a change in the process/procedure for collecting data.
 The OCTE believes this transition led to a significant drop in the number of work-based learning experiences reported by districts from the 2012-13 to the 2013-14 school year.

 To combat this decline, beginning in 2014-15, RWLCs provided technical assistance to those districts and schools that did not report work-based learning data in the new PowerSchool system.
 Additionally, RWLCs, under the direction of the OCTE education associate, conducted regional workshops to provide professional development to sites on methodology to ensure accurate data reporting through PowerSchool.
 The OCTE has made a conscious effort to improve district data reporting around work-based learning by providing training which encourages school districts to be diligent in entering work-based learning experiences in PowerSchool.
 As personnel changes have occurred in schools, the OCTE has continued to monitor the input of data by schools and supported them with professional development and pertinent information.
-Success of this effort is reflected in the overall increase of work-based learning experiences reported from the 2014-17 academic years, as can be seen in Table 1 below.
+Success of this effort is reflected in the overall increase of work-based learning experiences reported from the 2014-18 academic years, as can be seen in Table 1 below.

-The OCTE has also observed a decline in the total number of work-based learning experiences among long-term meaningful categories such as internships, mentoring, and service learning.
-The OCTE believes this fluctuation is due to a number of factors.
+The OCTE observed an overall increase in the total number of work-based learning experiences among long-term meaningful categories such as apprenticeships, co-ops, internships, mentoring, and service learning.
+With the implementation of the state's career ready accountability model, the OCTE believes this will continue to rise.
+However, it is important to note a number of factors school districts are facing with work-based learning implementation.
 Scheduling matrices within school districts have presented barriers to students' participation in longer-term work-based learning experiences due to the time limitations in classroom schedules and the amount of time business/industry requires for daily instruction.
 Other scheduling conflicts arise within district boundaries when career centers and feeder high schools operate on different bell schedules.
-In addition, new privacy laws and age restrictions in business/industry now impact the work-based learning opportunities that are available for high school students.
-Last, a large majority of school counselors are absorbing the role of the work-based learning coordinators in addition to their primary role serving students with academic, social, and emotional support.
+In addition, new privacy laws and age restrictions with business/industry liability insurance coverage impacts the work-based learning opportunities that are available for high school students.
+Transportation costs absorbed by schools are becoming expensive forcing a large majority to require students to provide their own transportation to the worksite for their school sponsored work-based learning placement.
+Last, a large majority of school counselors and career specialists are absorbing the role of the work-based learning coordinators in addition to their primary role serving students with academic, career, social, and emotional support.